 Our Futures Lab Advisory Council meets periodically to review existing pathways for continued relevance and identify opportunities for additional options.
 If you have an interest and aren't seeing a pathway that aligns, remember that PSD offers career prep opportunities beyond the Futures Lab so feel free to reach out and we can point you in the right direction.

 Are there grade point average or admissions requirements?
 What about course fees?

-The Futures Lab is a zero-barrier learning opportunity.
-There are no GPA, attendance, or other minimum requirements to participate in Futures Lab.
+The Futures Lab is a zero-barrier program.
+For PSD students, there are no GPA, attendance, or other minimum requirements to participate in Futures Lab.
 If you have a unique situation, let's chat about how to make it work.

 Currently, none of our classes require a fee to participate.
 Where applicable, there may be a testing fee at the conclusion of the course to earn a credential, however we have opportunities available through our community supporters that can help offset those fees.
 Let's chat.

 What does the class schedule look like for students taking courses at the Futures Lab?

 Futures Lab classes will meet every day either in the morning or afternoon.
 We will offer both full-year and semester-long pathways to accommodate students' needs.